-A test for redundant functionality demonstrates that data exchange capabilities will continue to operate despite the malfunction or failure of an individual component.
+A test for redundant functionality demonstrates that data exchange capabilities will continue to operate despite the malfunction or failure of an individual component(e.g., switches, routers, servers, power supplies, and network cabling and communication paths between these components in the primary Control Center for the exchange of system operating data).
 An entity's testing practices should, over time, examine the various failure modes of its data exchange capabilities.
 When an actual event successfully exercises the redundant functionality, it can be considered a test for the purposes of the proposed requirement.

-R24.
+- R24.
 Each Balancing Authority shall test its primary Control Center data exchange capabilities specified in Requirement R23 for redundant functionality at least once every 90 calendar days.
 If the test is unsuccessful, the Balancing Authority shall initiate action within two hours to restore redundant functionality.
-[Violation Risk Factor: Medium] [Time Horizon: Operations Planning]
+[Violation Risk Factor: Medium] [Time Horizon: Operations Planning] - M24.

-M24.
 Each Balancing Authority shall have, and provide upon request, evidence that it tested its primary Control Center data exchange capabilities specified in Requirement R23 for redundant functionality, or experienced an event that demonstrated the redundant functionality; and, if the test was unsuccessful, initiated action within two hours to restore redundant functionality as specified in Requirement R24.
 Evidence could include, but is not limited to: dated and time-stamped test records, operator logs, voice recordings, or electronic communications.